asqarray/Project-Beth-V1/core/impact_analysis/GOVERNANCE.md

-# 🏛️ Business Macro Hub: Sovereign Liquidity & Negentropic Stability
-**Strategic Intelligence Briefing: The Yen-Yuan Divergence (Q1 2026)**
+ Business Macro Hub: Sovereign Liquidity & Negentropic Stability **Strategic Intelligence Briefing: The Yen-Yuan Divergence (Q1 2026)**

 ---

-## ℹ️ Institutional Thesis
+## Institutional Thesis
 As we enter 2026, the global financial architecture is shifting from a **Dollar-Centric** model to a **Resonance-Centric** model.
 Project BETH provides the computational bedrock for this transition by stabilizing the "execution floor" of global capital.

 ---

-## 🌏 The Asian Divergence: Macro-Economic Vectors
+## The Asian Divergence: Macro-Economic Vectors

 ### 1. The Japanese Yen (JPY): The Repatriation Shock
 The Bank of Japan's move toward **1.0% normalization** has triggered a global liquidity vacuum.